IAL32/az-tui/README.md

 - `Esc` – Go back (in nested views)
 - `Enter` – Select/drill down
 - `?` – Toggle help
+- `:` – Context switching (VIM/k9s-like navigation)
 - `Shift+←` / `Shift+→` – Scroll table left/right

+### Context Switching

+Az-TUI now supports **VIM/k9s-like context switching** for quick navigation between different views:

+- Press `:` to open the context selection menu
+- Use `↑`/`k` and `↓`/`j` to navigate between available contexts
+- Press `Enter` to switch to the selected context
+- Press `Esc` to cancel context switching

+**Context behavior:**
+- **From Resource Groups**: Switch to Container Apps or Jobs (preserves or clears resource group selection)
+- **From Container Apps**: Switch between Apps and Jobs (preserves current resource group)
+- **From Revisions**: Stay in Revisions view (preserves resource group and app selection)
+- **From Containers**: Stay in Containers view (preserves all current selections)
+- **From Environment Variables**: Stay in Env Vars view (preserves all selections)

+The context menu shows only relevant navigation options for your current mode and automatically preserves your selection state when switching contexts.

 ### Resource Groups Mode